Help us improve your experience.

 For example:

-Use the apm objects utility script to display the Kubernetes objects that are necessary for the orchestration of the APM pods.
+Use the apm ip utility script to display the Kubernetes objects that are necessary for the orchestration of the APM pods.
 For example:

-SUMMARY Use the apm logs utility script to display the logs of events that occur while APM is running.
-Use the apm svc-logs utility script to display file-based logs collected and stored since the time APM is started.
-You enable file-based logging when you set up APM.
+Use the apm logs utility script to display the logs of events that occur while APM is running.
+You can also use the BBE Event Collection and Visualization utility to display file-based logs collected and stored since the time APM is started.
+BBE Event Collection and Visualization is a cloud-based centralized utility that provides a way to capture APM logs that span the life-cycle of APM micro-services.
+You link to the BBE Event Collection and Visualization logging utility when you set up APM.
+See the Broadband Edge Event Collection and Visualization Installation Guide.

 Display APM Logging